 Besides being detrimental to the reputation of sports, such performance-enhancing drugs pose a significant risk to the health of athletes especially young athletes.

 NADOMALTA is the National Anti-Doping Organisation (NADO) of Malta and has the responsibility of accepting and implementing the principles of the Code and the supporting International Standards.
-Malta has legislated its Anti-Doping Regulations through Legal Notice 281 of 2011 and amended them through Legal Notice 17 of 2015 of the Laws of Malta.
-The National Anti-Doping Rules include all the mandatory aspects of the 2015 Code and hence comply with the WADA Code.
+Malta has legislated its Anti-Doping Regulations through Legal Notice 281 of 2011, amended them in 2015 through Legal Notice 17 of 2015 of the Laws of Malta and in 2021 through Legal Notice 104 of 2021 of the Laws of Malta.
+The National Anti-Doping Rules include all the mandatory aspects of the 2021 WADA Code and hence comply with the WADA Code.
 All National Associations affiliated with and recognised by SPORTMALTA are required to adopt the Malta Anti-Doping Rules into their own rules and regulations.